koehlersimon/fallback/README.md

-# Image fallback for TYPO3
+# Image Fallback ViewHelper for TYPO3

 This extension provides a simple ViewHelper to check if an image exists.